mclibra/flippx-services/src/api/admin/borlette-management/README.md

 4. **Search**: The search parameter performs a case-insensitive search on the `title` and `metadata` fields.

 5. **Restrictions**: Once restrictions are created for a lottery, they cannot be created again.
-Use an update endpoint (if available) to modify existing restrictions.
+Use the update endpoint (`PUT /api/admin/borlette-management/restrictions/:lotteryId`) to modify existing restrictions.

 6. **Date Filters**: Date filters accept Unix timestamps in milliseconds.
 You can use `Date.now()` or `new Date().getTime()` in JavaScript to generate timestamps.